pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 the experimental `pd.NA` sentinel for missing values (which was also [introduced in pandas 1.0](https://pandas.pydata.org/docs/whatsnew/v1.0.0.html#experimental-na-scalar-to-denote-missing-values)).
-However, up to this date, pandas has not yet taken the step to use `pd.NA` by default, and thus the `StringDtype` deviates in missing value behaviour compared to the default data types.
+However, up to this date, pandas has not yet taken the step to use `pd.NA` by default for any dtype, and thus the `StringDtype` deviates in missing value behaviour compared to the default data types.

 In 2023, [PDEP-10](https://pandas.pydata.org/pdeps/0010-required-pyarrow-dependency.html)